• Skip to primary navigation

 Open Wi-Fi Network Details

-2. On the next screen, scroll down and tap on Configure DNS option.
+2. On the next screen, scroll down to DNS section and tap on Configure DNS option.

 Configure DNS Option on iPhone